leifrogers/internetmagic/README.md

 <a href="https://leifrogers.github.io/internetmagic/colorlines.html">Random Color Example</a>

 # Falling Rows
-Color shifting rows go down the screen.
+Greyscale shifting rows go down the screen.
 Sorta trippy to watch for a prolonged amount of time.
+Now with row number parameter (fallingrows.html?rows={number of rows})
-<a href="https://leifrogers.github.io/internetmagic/fallingrows.html">Example Here</a>
+<a href="https://leifrogers.github.io/internetmagic/fallingrows.html">Base example Here</a>
+<a href="https://leifrogers.github.io/internetmagic/fallingrows.html?rows=80">80 row example</a>
+<a href="https://leifrogers.github.io/internetmagic/fallingrows.html?rows=200">80 row example</a>

 # Painter
  is a bigger project but still mostly just a late night coding whim.
 It's purpose is to be sort of like an 8bit pixel art painter thing.
 I can't really define nor does it really need to be--I just wanted to do it in p5js.
 It can be found in action <a href="https://leifrogers.github.io/internetmagic/painter/">here</a>